Photon-HDF5/photon-hdf5/docs/phdata.rst

 - **num_split_ch**

 - **modulated_excitation** True if there is any form of excitation modulation (wavelength, polarization).
-True also for 2 or more pulse-interleaved excitation (PIE) or ns-ALEX.
+True also for pulse-interleaved excitation (PIE) or ns-ALEX.
 - **lifetime**